 Muscles and big boots

-After The War was released back in 1989 by Dinamic Software and is (partly) a fantastic beat 'em up similar in style to Double Dragon 3.
-You are Jonathan Rogers, aka Jungle Rogers, and must assassinate Professor McJerin who is today's nutcase.
-Worryingly set in the near future during a post-apocalyptic Manhattan where you must kill all the bad dudes and escape to somewhere far nicer than this hellhole!
+After the War was released back in 1989 by Dinamic Software, it's (partly) a fantastic beat 'em up, similar in style to Double Dragon 3.
+You are Jonathan Rogers, aka Jungle Rogers, and must assassinate Professor McJerin, who is today's nutcase.
+Worryingly set in the near future, during a post-apocalyptic Manhattan, where you must kill all the bad dudes and escape to somewhere better than this hellhole!
 Sounds easy, right?
-Let's see...

 The game is split into two parts: the first is a scrolling beat 'em up.
 The second is a shoot 'em up platformer.
-Upon playing part one, the first thing that struck me was the graphics which look amazing with huge sprites, great colour, and good scrolling.
-I adore the backgrounds and found the artwork and design to be apt for the grungy scenario.
-Sound effects are very cool and made up of low-quality grunts and thumps with silly cries when somebody is killed.
-It is worth mentioning the awesome title theme which I think is superb!
+Upon playing part one, the first thing that struck me was the amazing graphics!!
+Huge sprites, great colour, and good scrolling.
+I adore the backgrounds and found the artwork to be apt for the grungy scenario.
+Sound effects are very cool and are made up of low-quality grunts and thumps with silly cries when somebody is killed.
+It is worth mentioning the awesome title theme, which I think is superb!

 Kick and punch everyone!

 Part two is only playable once the first is completed.
 Our musclebound hero is now equipped with a giant weapon as he heads off into the underground.
 Gamestyle is a platform shooter where we need to blast everything, even the pesky rats!
-Controls aren't great and trying to guide the directional aiming is overly complicated.
-This stage is okay but I found myself stressing over the controls rather than having fun which isn't good.
+The controls aren't great, and the directional aiming is overly complicated.
+This stage is okay, but I found myself stressing over the controls rather than having fun, which isn't good.
+No, it's quite poor!

 The CryptO'pinion?

-After The War is two games in one which may sound great but, it's not.
-The beat 'em part is superb with decent graphics, sounds and lots of violence - I enjoyed playing this a bunch!!
-But that's more than can be said about the second part which doesn't work at all.
-There is too much going on and it's not enjoyable if I'm honest...
+After the War is two games in one, which may sound great, but it's not.
+The beat 'em part is superb with decent graphics, sounds and lots of violence - I enjoyed playing it a bunch!!
+But that's more than can be said about the second part, which doesn't work as there is too much going on.
+It's not enjoyable if I'm honest.

-Download this game, if only for the beat 'em up stages and you have yourself a winner.
-Tons of fun in this game!!
+Download this game, if only for the beat 'em up stages, and you have yourself a winner.
+Tons of fun!!

-* Update September 2017: 8BitChip has a brand new hard drive installable download!
+- Update September 2017: 8BitChip has a new hard drive installable download!